 Business models articulate the problem being solved, the solution itself and why it works better than competing ones as well as the costs incurred to create the asset customers buy, for a certain price.
 Another way to put it is that a business model describes the way in which an organisation creates, delivers and captures value.

-Thus, A business model is essential in supporting the viability of a company (or a product) since, if efficiently communicated, it explain how the solutions offered add and create value for customers and company alike.
+Thus, a business model is essential in supporting the viability of a company (or a product) since, if efficiently communicated, it explains how the solutions offered add and create value for customers and company alike.

 For a business model to be successful it must only be able to collect more money from customers than it costs to create the offering (aka profit).